org-exhalo/exhalo-b2b-sdk/README.md

 # ExhaloSDKPackage

-A description of this package.
+Exhalo SDK lets you easily collect and monitor the health metrics of your app's audience.
+Currently, we support Apple Health Kit and Oura(limited).
+Please, look through the installation and usage guide below.

 ## Installation guide

-Add this repository as a dependency to your app by [Swift PAckage Manager](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app)
+First, add this repository to your app by [Swift Package Manager](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app) as a dependency.

 Dependency rule: Exact Version

-Version: `0.0.1-alpha`
+Version: `0.0.3-alpha`

 <img width="1194" alt="Screenshot 2022-11-09 at 11 21 08" src="https://user-images.githubusercontent.com/23015635/200804989-5a07b219-b501-4772-8313-6abb9284264d.png">

 ## Import

+Second, import the package.

 ```swift
 import ExhaloSDKPackage
 ```